 Original Budget Compared to Final Budget.
-The Authority adopts budgets that cover three fiscal years.
-For the 2019 fiscal year, there were amendments to the budget to increase various revenues and expenditures since projections at the time the budget was adopted were changed.
-The most significant amendments to the budget for revenues was a decrease of \$2.38 million for other revenue which is due to the sale of the golf course.
-For expenditures the most significant amendments were a decrease in project improvement costs of \$1.07 million and \$294,000 for salaries and benefits.
+The Authority adopts budgets that cover two fiscal years.
+For the 2020 fiscal year, there were amendments to the budget to increase various revenues and expenditures since projections at the time the budget was adopted were changed.
+The most significant amendments to the budget for revenues was an increase of \$900,000 for TUMF Reimbursement Revenue which is due to the completion of the Van Buren Widening Project.
+For expenditures, the most significant amendments were a \$600,000 increase to Project Costs Van Buren Boulevard, an increase of \$225,000 for Consulting Services is recouped by a decrease of \$300,000 for Salaries and Wages.